 I was being me, in the best survival mode.
 Complicated and sometimes, yes, crazy.
 Nice, in fact, might at times be part of my identity but it would never define me.
 Neither would pretty or smart or fun or even psycho bitch — no offence taken.
 Because I knew I was never limited to any of those adjectives or labels, to anyone’s perception of me, or even my own perception of myself at any given point in time.
 Because I was constantly evolving, and learning to accept myself for all my colours was my own journey, not anyone else’s.
 When look fades and failure knocks on doors, when money burns and lovers walk away, I would still be me, complicated and sometimes crazy.
 I would still be me, whatever I was, not less, not more, but full and enough.

 Right — just like Pretty was so much more than pretty.
 Smart was so much more than smart.
 And Fun was so much more than fun.
 I’d chosen to look at the world and people as though they were all two-dimensional pictures, mute and flat, tightly in their place, because then I would have a self-fulfilling story, a straightforward explanation pleasing my fragile ego.
-I’d made a big misjudgement on those women and even myself while refusing to see reality for how uncontrollable and crude it was.
+I’d made a big misjudgment on those women and even myself while refusing to see reality for how uncontrollable and crude it was.
 We’re real people.
 We’re beyond definitions.
 We’re all so much more than those patronising, little boxes into which society and friends and partners and literature or even our own mind try to put us.
-And before being a woman, we’re a living human.
-We’re whole.
-We’re worthy of love and happiness.

 Ultimately, that guy and I parted way.
 I didn’t want an angry asshole and he didn’t want a crazy bitch — understandable.
-A few weeks later, I ran into Smart — her name was Naomi — and we ended up becoming friends.
-I found out, first, she was even more gorgeous than Pretty — Alicia — and secondly, the real reason the guy and she had broken up wasn’t because she was rigid or uptight.
-But because, guess what, he couldn’t keep up with her uninhibited sexual lifestyle.
-Fun fact, Naomi once invited him to an orgy and it was where he met Fun — Kathryn.
+A few weeks later, I ran into Smart.
+We ended up becoming friends.
+I found out, first, she was even more gorgeous than Pretty, and secondly, the real reason the guy and she had broken up wasn’t that she was rigid or uptight.
+But guess what, he couldn’t keep up with her uninhibited sexual lifestyle.
+Fun fact, Smart once invited him to an orgy and it was where he met Fun.
 They bonded over the fact that they ain’t about that life.